15 Military Friendly Colleges in Washington

 5000 Abbey Way SE | Lacey, WA 98508

-Saint Martin’s University (SMU) has supported the military community for more than 40 years.
-The Veterans Center provides support, resources and community.
-And, the SMU Vet’s Club offers veterans ways to get involved and work on common goals.
+Saint Martin’s University (SMU) has been a staunch supporter of the military community for over 40 years.
+The Veterans Center serves as a hub providing support, resources, and a sense of community.
+Additionally, the SMU Vet’s Club offers veterans opportunities to engage, collaborate on shared objectives, and actively participate in various initiatives.

 Average Post 9/11 GI Bill Benefits Awarded